Pauline Black: Television and acting career

-After Selecter had split up, Black was co-host, with Bob Carolgees and Spit the Dog, of the children's television quiz show, Hold Tight.
+After the Selecter had split up, Black was co-host, with Bob Carolgees and Spit the Dog, of the children's television quiz show, Hold Tight.
 She developed an acting career in television and theatre, appearing in dramas such as The Vice, The Bill, Hearts and Minds and Two Thousand Acres of Sky.
-Black appeared in soap opera Hollyoaks for four episodes as Diane Valentine, until her character was killed off.
+Black appeared in the soap opera Hollyoaks for four episodes as Diane Valentine, until her character was killed off.
 She won the 1991 Time Out award for Best Actress for her portrayal of Billie Holiday in the play All or Nothing at All.
 She also starred alongside Christopher Lee in the horror film Funny Man.
-In 2010, she appeared in a Series 24 episode of Never Mind the Buzzcocks, presented by Robert Webb, in the Identity Parade round.
+In 2010, she appeared in a series 24 episode of Never Mind the Buzzcocks, presented by Robert Webb, in the Identity Parade round.

 Radio career

 In 2007, Black narrated the BBC Four documentary Soul Britannia, which chronicles the history of British soul music.
 She later appeared in the follow-up Reggae Britannia as an interviewee, and as a member of the Selecter.